Wayfair: Birch Lane

 Birch Lane launched under Wayfair in 2014 providing for Wayfair customers who seek out more traditional styles.
 Birch Lane has made it a point to narrow down their assortment to a fraction of Wayfair's assortment, focusing on a curated selection of traditional and has drawn assortment inspiration from a category of sales under both Wayfair & Joss and Main that Wayfair strategists describe as "traditional twisted" or traditional with a modern twist.
 Birch Lane has quickly rolled out its physical store initiatives, opening four stores since their initial store opening in March 2024.
 The stores are all based in Florida in Sarasota, Tampa, Naples, and Boca Raton.

 Joss & Main

-Joss & Main is Wayfair's second specialty retail brand to have launched in 2010, as a membership exclusive online retailer providing access to flash sales on well-known home furnishing and decor brands.
-Joss & Main's assortment of home decor and furniture aims to serve a customer looking to incorporate both fun and stylish pieces into their home at a great value, offering the latest home decor trends now both online and in physical stores.
+Joss & Main is Wayfair's second specialty retail brand to have launched in 2010, as a membership exclusive online retailer providing access to flash sales on home furnishing and decor brands.
 Joss and Main has brick and mortar stores in Burlington, Massachusetts and Oak Brook, Illinois.

 Perigold

 Perigold launched in 2017 as Wayfair's first luxury home retail brand.
 The brand is known for its higher end designer brands in comparison to its Wayfair counterparts and offers top-tier customer service, free design services, and shipping advantages.
-Perigold is expected to open their first physical retail stores in 2025 in Houston, Texas and West Palm Beach, Florida.
+Perigold have opened their first physical retail stores in 2025 in Houston, Texas and West Palm Beach, Florida.